 Instructions

-Remove the skillet from heat and stir in the lemon juice, nutritional yeast, lemon zest, salt, red pepper flakes and pepper.
+- Remove the skillet from heat and stir in the lemon juice, nutritional yeast, lemon zest, salt, red pepper flakes, and black pepper.
 Taste-test and adjust any seasonings to your liking.

 I’m going to make a big batch if this and see if the leftovers are as good cold.
 I love pasta recipes as meal prep because they don’t tend to go mushy or weird after a couple of days.